AlmirBispo/simple-tcp-cripto/README.md

 # simple-tcp-cripto
- simple functions to cripto and decripot tcp comunications
+ simple functions to cripto and decript tcp comunications Pascal and C versions